As the world continues to recover from the effect of the COVID-19 pandemic, increased numbers of consumers are turning to e-commerce businesses.

 Additionally, many large online stores now offer options for free shipping in a bid to provide this desired efficiency.
 The quest for ultimate customer convenience, creates a dilemma for small to medium-sized businesses, wondering if they should also get in on the free shipping trend.

-There are both business advantages and disadvantages for businesses who offer free shipping, some of which we will discuss below.
+There are both business advantages and disadvantages for businesses that offer free shipping, some of which we will discuss below.

 Advantages of free shipping

-There are several benefits to businesses who choose to offer free shipping to their customers.
+There are several benefits to businesses that choose to offer free shipping to their customers.
 Some of these are as follows: